Ireland Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Ireland, a passport valid for at least three months beyond the length of stay is required by the nationals referred to in the chart above, except:
+To enter Ireland, a passport valid for the duration of stay is required by the nationals referred to in the chart above, except:

 1. UK nationals travelling direct from the UK.

 2. EU nationals holding a valid national ID card.
 EU nationals are only required to produce evidence of their EU nationality and identity in order to be admitted to any EU member state.
 This evidence can take the form of a valid national passport or national identity card.

 Ireland is classed as part of the Common Travel Area of the UK, which is why UK nationals don’t need to take a passport.
 It remains advisable to take one though, and airlines and ferry companies will nearly always require some form of photographic ID.
 It’s a good idea to check with the individual company prior to a trip.

 Visas for Ireland are not required by the nationals referred to in the chart above for the following durations:

 • Nationals of EU countries for an unlimited period.

 • Nationals of Australia, Canada and the USA for stays of up to 90 days.